Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Experiments

 \paragraph{Configuration 3 — \texttt{map4\_exp6} (\(15\times15\)).} The third configuration is a maze-like space featuring two coffee machines: a \emph{good} one (reward \(1000\)) and a \emph{regular} one (reward \(1\)).
 The agent receives a reward only after picking up a coffee and delivering it to the office.
 Figure~\ref{fig:map4_exp7} shows that \qrmax\ and \qrmaxrm\ converge to the optimal policy, bringing the better coffee in \(57\) steps, whereas \textsc{QRM}, \textsc{UCBVI} and their variants remain trapped for many training steps in the local optimum associated with the nearer coffee machine.

-\paragraph{Evaluation of \bqrmax.} We evaluate \bqrmax on a continuous-state variant of Office-World (5 subtasks), using SimHash-based discretizations and the same factorized counting scheme as in the discrete case (see Appendix for details).
-As a baseline we train a DQN on the same inputs $(s^{\mathrm{cont}}, q)$ and sparse non-Markovian reward, with a standard two-layer MLP and replay buffer.
+\paragraph{Evaluation of \bqrmax.} We evaluate \bqrmax on a continuous-state variant of Frozen Lake and Office World (5 subtasks), using SimHash-based discretizations and the same factorized counting scheme as in the discrete case (see Appendix for details).
+As baselines, we train a DQN on the same inputs $(s^{\mathrm{cont}}, q)$ and sparse non-Markovian reward, with a standard two-layer MLP and replay buffer, and we also include a controlled \textsc{R-Max} variant that uses the same SimHash buckets but learns a monolithic model over joint states $(b,q)$ (see Appendix).
 In this setting \bqrmax reaches near-optimal performance in $50 \pm 10$ episodes, over an order of magnitude faster than DQN (which requires $>500$ episodes) and with lower variance, indicating that combining SimHash discretizations with separate environment and automaton counters yields fast, stable learning in continuous state spaces without manual gridding or neural function approximation.